 #13 - Use The Pomodoro Method For Productivity

-The Pomodoro Method is a well-established technique that helps you work in focused bursts and then give your brain a break.
+The Pomodoro Method is a well-established technique that helps you work in focused bursts and then giving your brain a break.
 It works like this:

 - Identify your most important task.